 Stems: Prickly rose stems have weak bristles and slender thorns, the common wild rose lacks bristles and has fewer thorns.

 Leaves: Rose leaves are compound in formation, usually with 3-9 leaflets.
-The leaves are 1-2 inches long with a double toothed margin which means on each cut out tooth has a second, smaller tooth.
+The leaves are 1-2 inches long with a double toothed margin which means each cut out tooth has a second, smaller tooth.

 Flowers: Wild roses are easily identified by their flowers, which are 5 petaled, single, bright pink flowers.
 They range in size from 2 - 3 inches across and are centered around many yellow stamen.
 Depending on your area, wild roses should be in bloom between May and August.